juvyc/ac-base/README.md

 <h1>AC-Base</h1>

-AC-Base is a lighter and flexible PHP framework, design based on the MVC (Model Views Controller) structure to help you quicker and easier.
+AC-Base is a lighter and flexible PHP framework, design based on the MVC (Model Views Controller) structure to help you develop a system or website quicker and easier.

 <h2>Installation</h2>